carlosevia/lwdita-book/README.md

 ### Formatting of note in MDITA

 There is no specific markup for expressing a note in MDITA.
 A previous recommendation suggested using an HDITA snippet of `<div data- class="note">`.
-That is no longer an MDITA component.
+That is no longer a recommended MDITA component.

 ## Relevant links